If your story is reported, please let us know! We love seeing our clients in the media!

 TW: Go.
 Do it.
 Its the trip of a lifetime.
 Forever after you will be able to look back and say, I touched the sky in Africa.

-Venance Ndibalema and Kristen Kenny, along with the entire Dolger Films
+film's subjects, Venance Ndibalema and Kristen Kenny, along with the entire

-crew to the top of Kilimanjaro.
-The film has won many awards and was
+Dolger Films crew to the top of Kilimanjaro.
+The film has won many awards

 How to Climb Kilimanjaro